Overtime Pay for Factory Production Workers: Who is supposed to Get It?

 * The Department of Labor under the Obama Administration increased this salary amount to $913 per week effective 12/1/2016; however, this increase was blocked by a court ruling.
 Instead, the Trump Administration only increased the salary amount to $684 per week effective 1/1/2020.
 Please see this page for the latest updates.

-Because there are so many complex variations, that you should take advantage of the particular knowledge of a specialized lawyer like Michael Lore.
+Because there are so many complex variations, that you should take advantage of the particular knowledge of a specialized factory production workers overtime pay lawyer like Michael Lore.
 It’s the best way to discover if you have a valid overtime case against your employer.
+Our firm works on a contingency basis, ensuring that our fees are contingent on winning your case and obtaining the damages you deserve.
 We will gladly help decide if you have a viable case if you fill out our Case Evaluation Form as completely as you possibly can.